GeorgeHernandez/GeorgeHernandez/DailyList.md

   - [ ] Hydrate less in the evening to reduce Urination during my Sleep Cycle
   - [ ] Avoid evening Coffee and Sweets because they interfere with my Sleep
 - [ ] 🕘🤗🚫🕹️
-  - [ ] Avoid playing involving game in the evening because the probability of continuing to playing past bed time is high.
+  - [ ] Avoid playing involving Games in the evening because the probability of continuing to playing past bed time is high.
-- [ ] 🕙🪥🤗📖🫀😴
+- [ ] 🕙🪥🤗🫀😴
   - [ ] Before Sleeping:
-    - [ ] Read
     - [ ] Do a last minute Heart Rate Check: This ensures that I'm wearing my Watch and that it is properly seated
     - [ ] Go to Sleep ~22:00

 ## 1.3.
 My Weekly List with Notes

+Usually on Sundays.

 - [ ] 💧🌱 Water my Plant
 - [ ] 🚪🔔 Recharge the Doorbell.
 (Yes I need to get a wired doorbell)
 - [ ] ♻️🪣 Recycle and Compost
-- [ ] 👨‍🍳 Cook.
-At least on Sundays.
+- [ ] 👨‍🍳 Cook
 - [ ] ⏲️🫀 Set a Timer then Log my Blood Pressure and Heart Rate

 ## 1.4.
 Gout Countermeasures